 Unconditional promises to give which are expected to be collected within one year are recorded at their pledged amount which approximates net realizable value.
 Unconditional promises to give which are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discounts on those amounts are computed using a risk-adjusted discount rate.
 Amortization of the discount is included in contribution revenue.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.
-Net pledge receivables amounted to \$197,810 and \$334,776 at June 30, 2014 and 2013, respectively.
+Net pledge receivables amounted to \$90,000 and \$197,810 at June 30, 2015 and 2014, respectively.

 The School also receives pledges that are considered intentions to give which do not meet the criteria of unconditional promises to give.
 Such intentions to give are recorded only when the related gifts are actually received.
-At June 30, 2014 and 2013, the School had outstanding intentions to give future gifts of approximately \$\frac{1}{2}\$- and \$\frac{1}{2}\$-, respectively.
+The School had outstanding intentions to give future gifts of approximately \$3,963,705 and \$4,625,429 at June 30, 2015 and 2014, respectively.